oscareche/banking-customer-churn/README.md

 82.71% of customers with 3 products left.
 100% of customers with 4 products left.
 Every single one.
 And critically, even active customers with 3-4 products churn at 80.28%.
 Activity doesn't protect them.
 This means the problem is the products themselves, not a lack of engagement.
 Cross-selling beyond 2 products is actively associated with customer loss.

-**Finding 3: Women churn significantly more than men across all markets**

-Women churn at 25.07% compared to 16.46% for men.
-Roughly 3 women leave for every 2 men.
-This gap is consistent across all three countries (France: 20.34% vs 12.71%, Germany: 37.55% vs 27.81%, Spain: 21.21% vs 13.11%), which means it's an independent factor, not a side effect of the Germany problem.

-**Finding 4: Germany's churn rate is double that of France and Spain**

-Germany churns at 32.44% compared to 16.15% (France) and 16.67% (Spain).
-The Germany + 46-60 combination reaches 67.33%, and Germany + 46-60 + inactive hits 80.80%.
-Germany + 46-60 + 3-4 products is 100%.
-There is a market-specific problem in Germany that compounds with other risk factors.

-**Finding 5: Non-zero balance inactive customers are the highest-volume risk group**
+**Finding 3: Non-zero balance inactive customers are the highest-volume risk group**

 Customers with money in their accounts who have gone inactive churn at 31.63%.
 This group contains 3,105 customers with 982 churners.
 In absolute terms, this is where the bank loses the most customers and the most revenue.
 These are people with actual balances who have disengaged and are taking their money elsewhere.

-**Finding 6: Two-product customers are the retention sweet spot**

-Customers with exactly 2 products churn at just 7.58%, the lowest of any product count.
-Even lower than single-product customers (27.71%).
-This suggests a natural "right amount" of product engagement that the bank should study and replicate rather than pushing for 3 or 4 products.

-**Finding 7: Zero-balance customers are an opportunity, not a threat**
+**Finding 4: Zero-balance customers are an opportunity, not a threat**

 Zero-balance customers churn at 13.82%, below the base rate.
 Zero-balance active customers churn at just 9.61%.
 These customers aren't leaving because they're not losing anything by staying.
 But they're also not generating revenue.
 They represent a re-engagement and revenue opportunity rather than a retention risk.